The Soldier's Details

 - Singapore-Darwin‐Sydney, HMT Arawa, Sydney-Melbourne by troop train, Melbourne‐Fremantle,HMT Strathmore.

 Alf Stevens, from ‘B’ Force Borneo was arrested 26 July 1943 at Sandakan for his part in the operation of an ‘underground radio’ network at Sandakan.
-He was initially sent to Kuching, the Kempeitai Headquarters in Borneo where he was sentenced on 19 October 1943 to 6 years penal servitude to be served.
+He was initially sent to Kuching, the Kempeitai Headquarters in Borneo where he was subjected to interrogation and terrible beatings with the others of the network.
+(Matthews was sentenced to death by firing squad).
+On 19 October 1943 he was found guilty and sentenced to 6 years penal servitude to be served at Outram Road Gaol, Singapore.

 Alf Stevens was one of the very lucky few to have survived being sent to Sandakan.
-Had he not been sentenced to serve penal servitude he would have most certainly have perished like all the other PoWs on ‘B’ Force.
+Had he not been sentenced to serve penal servitude he would have most certainly have perished like all the other PoWs (not including Officers) on ‘B’ Force.

-At Outram Road where conditdions were so terribly inhumane, Alf was evacuated to Changi Gaol Hospital on 5 January 1945 suffering from beri beri and tropical ulcers wheupon he was again returned to Outram Road to complete his sentence, and was recovered from here at war’s end.
+At Outram Road where conditions were so terribly inhumane, Alf was evacuated to Changi Gaol Hospital on 5 January 1945 suffering from beri beri and tropical ulcers – the Japanese did not want prisoners to die at their gaol, so when the POWs were so very ill, they would drive them back to Changi and leave them lying on the open square.
+Treated at Changi Hospital by numerous doctors and staff.
+Once suffiicently recovered Alf was again returned to Outram Road 21 Feb 1945 to complete his sentence.
+He was recovered from 4 Sep 1945.

-(The other 2/4th men sentenced for crimes against Japan were Penrod Dean and John McGregor and both sent to Outram Road Gaol.
+(The other 2/4th men sentenced for crimes against Japan were Penrod Dean and John McGregor.
+Both sent to Outram Road Gaol for escaping Singapore.
 They survived).